Lorti/manu.ninja/src/pages/2016-11-30-thoughts-on-linear-gradients-that-resemble-images/index.md

 ---
-layout: post
+path: /thoughts-on-linear-gradients-that-resemble-images
 title: Thoughts on Linear Gradients That Resemble Images
 date: 2016-11-30
-categories: coding
+categories: [coding]
 sharing: true
 summary: When Harry Roberts posted Improving Perceived Performance with Multiple Background Images he called for automation of his process.
 As you can see in my own Dominant Colors for Lazy-Loading Images the topic is dear to me, so I went and over-engineered Harry’s concept for fun in the past month.
 thumbnail: /images/thoughts-on-linear-gradients-that-resemble-images.jpg